-- I. What are the essential elements of culture, and how do they influence one another? - II.
+- I. What are the essential elements of culture? - II.
 In what ways does culture connect people to each other, their environments and themselves? - III.
-How can people shape their culture to maximize this potential for connection? - → all applied to historical sources of Asian cultures terminology for the study of Asian culture "Essential Elements of Culture" (@ course content site)
+How can people shape their culture to maximize this potential for connection? - → all applied to historical sources of Asian cultures so that you can then